jkbren/rank-turbulence-divergence/README.md

 }
 ```

-## This repo uses ideas and insights about network comparison.

-## If interested, also check out:
+#### This repo uses ideas and insights about network comparison.
+If that interests you, also check out:

 * Hartle, H., Klein, B., McCabe, S. St-Onge, G., Murphy, C., Daniels, A.,
 & Hébert-Dufresne, L. (under review).